top of page

 Anxiety

-Depending on the anxiety presentation, we will begin with understanding what anxiety is and then start to work through a number of techniques to reduce your anxiety whilst increasing the feeling of your ability to cope.
-This could be in the form of exposure based practice, behavioural experiements to test out anxious predictions, relaxation and thought challenging to name a few.
+Depending on the anxiety presentation, we will begin with understanding what anxiety is and then start to work through a number of techniques to reduce your anxiety whilst simultaneously increasing your confidence in your ability to cope.
+This techniques could be in the form of exposure based practice, behavioural experiments to test out anxious predictions, relaxation and cognitive exercises to challenge thoughts.
+By incorporating these strategies, we aim to empower you to effectively manage your anxiety and enhance your overall well-being.

 Depression